 End Sub

-- After that, go to View tab > Macros.
+- Go to the View tab > Macros.

-- After clicking View Macros, select the macros that you created just now.
+- Select the macros that you just created.
 The name here is Move_every_other_row_to_column.
-Then click Run.

-- In that range box, you need to select the range of cells that are going to be moved alternately to another cell.
-We select $C$5:$C$16 and click OK after then.
+- Select the range of cells that are going to be moved alternately to another cell.
+We selected $C$5:$C$16.

-- After clicking OK, there will be another range box asking for the output cell address.
-In this case, it is $D$5.
+Another range box opens, asking for the output cell address.